 How We Help Those With Behavioral Health and Substance Use Disorders

 Behavioral health services are a fundamental component of much of the work we do at Volunteers of America-Greater New York.
 People living with persistent mental illness are at-risk for homelessness, frequent hospitalization, serious physical ailments, and abuse.
 They need individually-tailored case management to manage their mental illness and live successfully within a community.
-Our staff of mental health professionals, led by Dr. Elisa English, Ph.D., LCSWR, delivers psychiatric rehabilitation services in a variety of settings, supporting each individual’s wellness and recovery goals.
+Our staff of mental health professionals, led by Dr. Elisa English, Ph.D., LCSWR, delivers trauma informed care in a variety of settings, supporting each individual’s wellness and recovery goals.
 The program uses a variety of best practices including motivational interviewing and critical time intervention.

 Outside of our behavioral health-specific programs, we also provide similar services within many of our other programs.
 Behavioral health and substance use issues are often interrelated with addiction, domestic violence, and other challenges we address.